What Math competitions are there for High Schoolers in NSW?

 Australian Mathematics Competition

-First run in 1978, the Australian Mathematics Competition is Australia’s longest-running, largest and most well-known maths competition for school students.
+First run in 1978, the Australian Mathematics Competition is Australia’s longest-running, largest and most well-known maths competition for high school students.
 The test is 30 questions long – 25 multiple-choice, 5 integer and can be taken online or on printed paper and submitted.

-Topics include; Basic arithmetic, Fractions and ratios, Algebra and pre-algebra, Geometry, Measurement, Statistics and probability, and Problem-solving (including enumeration).
+Topics include: Basic arithmetic, Fractions and ratios, Algebra and pre-algebra, Geometry, Measurement, Statistics and probability, and Problem-solving (including enumeration).

 Key dates: